 Island Lake Trail is a 8.7 mile out and back trail located near Kamas, Utah that features a lake and is rated as moderate.
-The trail is primarily used for hiking, camping, fishing, horses, and backpacking and is accessible from June until October.
+The trail is primarily used for hiking, camping, fishing, horses, and backpacking and is best used from June until October.
 Dogs and horses are also able to use this trail.

 From kamas, take the Mirror Lake Highway (Highway 150) 27 miles to Trial Lake Campground.
 Exit left (west) onto a paved road, and travel about a mile to a fork in the road.
 Then turn right (north) for another mile to the trailhead.